 In French with English and Bulgarian subtitles.

-Presented with the support of the French Embassy /Institut français Bulgaria.
+Presented with the support of the French Embassy /Institut français Bulgaria and National Culture Fund of Bulgaria.

 Tickets at the French Institute, 3 Slaveykov Sq.